 At the Imperial Palace or Hofburg, you can view the private rooms of Emperor Franz Joseph I (who ruled from 1848-1916), those of Empress Elisabeth and the Treasuries where the crown jewels are kept.

-The annual summer Mozart Festival is held at the Schonbrunn’s Schlosstheater (palace theatre), where Marie Antoinette once appeared on stage.
-This is one of Vienna’s best museums.
+The annual summer Mozart Festival is held at the Schloss theatre (Palace Theatre), where it is said that Marie Antoinette once appeared on stage.

 Coffee first came to Vienna in the 17th century when the Turks tried, unsuccessfully, to invade the city.